ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 ## Review and Approval {#review}

-With the exception of provisional standards-tree registrations, registrations submitted to the IANA will be first given to the media types reviewer, who is appointed by the IETF Applications Area Director(s).
-The media types reviewer examines registration requests to make sure they meet the requirements set forth in this document.
+With the exception of provisional standards-tree registrations, registrations submitted to the IANA will be first given to the media types reviewer(s), who are appointed by the IETF Applications Area Director(s).
+The media types reviewer(s) examine registration requests to make sure they meet the requirements set forth in this document.

-Decisions made by the media types reviewer may be appealed to the IESG using the procedure specified in {{Section 6.5.4 of ?RFC2026}}.
+Decisions made by the media types reviewer(s) may be appealed to the IESG using the procedure specified in {{Section 6.5.4 of ?RFC2026}}.

 Once a media type registration has passed review, the IANA will register the media type and make the media type registration available to the community.